AmritMurali/SpotifyToMP3/README.md

 ```
 That's it!
 ## SearchToMP3 instructions
 Skip steps 7, 8, & 10.
 Just type the name of the audio you want and type 0 when you're done.
+The mp3 file appears in the same directory as the program.
 ```
 python searchToMP3.py
 ```